Stefan-Zukin/blobMapper/README.md

 >MSGRGKGGKGLGKGGAKRHRKVLRDNIQGITKPAIRRLARRGGVKRISGLIYEETRGVLK\
 >VFLENVIRDAVTYTEHAKRKTVTAMDVVYALKRQGRTLYGFGG

-Then, to execute the script, you do\
+Then, to execute the script, you run:

 `python3 blobMapper.py -m [number of allowable mismatches] -p [pattern] [path to fasta file]`

 The parameter p is where you input your pattern to search for.
 This pattern has to be input using specific syntax described below.